Lift Your Spirit: Critical reception

 Upon the album's North American release, at Metacritic, which assigns a normalized rating out of 100 to reviews from mainstream critics, the album received an average score of 64, which indicates "generally favorable reviews", based on 13 reviews.

 Commercial performance

-On November 8, 2013 the album entered the Austrian Albums Chart at number 43.
-On November 10, 2013 the album entered the Swiss Albums Chart at number 22, it dropped to number 46 in its second week, it dropped to number 71 in its third week, it dropped to number 90 in its fourth week, on December 15, 2013 the album re-entered the chart at number 86.
-The album has peaked at number 16 on the German Albums Chart.
+On November 8, 2013, the album entered the Austrian Albums Chart at number 43.
+On November 10, 2013, the album entered the Swiss Albums Chart at number 22; it dropped to number 46 in its second week, number 71 in its third week, then dropped to number 90 in its fourth week.
+On December 15, 2013, the album re-entered the chart at number 86.
+The album peaked at number 16 on the German Albums Chart.
 On December 13, the album re-entered the Austrian Albums Chart at number 60.
 On March 31, 2014, the album entered the New Zealand Albums Chart at number 10, dropping to number 27 in its second week.